-(ix) I find that Shri Samir Sharma has willfully and deliberately indulged into conspiracy of clearance of goods requiring mandatory BIS, and goods by way of mis-declaration/concealment and gross undervaluation.
+(ix) I find that Shri Samir Sharma has willfully and deliberately indulged into conspiracy of clearance of goods by way of mis-declaration/concealment and gross undervaluation.
 By doing such acts and omissions which resulted in contravention of the provisions of Customs Act, 1962 and rules made there under and thus, he has made goods liable to confiscation under Section 111 of the Customs Act, 1962.
-In view of above, Shri Samir Sharma has rendered himself liable to penalty under Section 112(a) of Customs Act 1962 in cases where Bills of Entry has been filed.
-Therefore, with regards impugned dutiable goods, I find that Shri Samir Sharma is liable to penalty under Section 112(a)(ii) of Customs Act, 1962.
-However, with regards offending goods i.e. Toys for which BIS Certification is mandated by law, I find that he is liable to penalty under Section 112(a)(i) of the Customs Act, 1962.
+In view of above, Shri Samir Sharma has rendered himself liable to penalty under Section 112(a) of Customs Act 1962.
+Therefore, with regards impugned dutiable goods, I find that Shri Samir Sharma is liable to penalty under Section 112(a)(ii) of Customs Act, 1962 in which BE has been filed by him.
+However, I refrain from imposing penalty under Section 112(a)(i) of the Customs Act, 1962 since there is no goods found in container no. YMMU6620747 which required mandatory BIS as his role is limited to container where BE has been filed by him.
 I find that imposition of penalty under Section 112(a) and 112(b) simultaneously tantamount to imposition of double penalty, therefore, I refrain from imposition of penalty under Section 112(b) of the Act where ever, penalty under Section 112(a) of Act, is imposed.

-(x) I find that Shri Samir Sharma filed Bills of Entry in name of IECs of dummy firms, including M/s.Rajyog Enterprises in this case, for clearance of various offending goods by way of mis-declaration/concealment/ undervaluation.
-He has also filed incorrect declarations in Bills of Entry for these consignments in return of monetary consideration.
+(x) I find that Shri Samir Sharma filed Bill of Entry in name of IECs of dummy firms, including M/s.
+Skyblue International Trading Company in this case, for clearance of various offending goods by way of mis-declaration/concealment/ undervaluation.
+He has also filed incorrect declaration in Bills of Entry for one consignment in return of monetary consideration.
 He has knowingly and intentionally made/signed/used and/or caused to be made/ signed/ used the import documents and other related documents which were false or incorrect in material particular such as description, value etc., with mala-fide intention, and it establishes that Shri Samir Sharma is also liable to penalty under Section 114AA of the Customs Act, 1962.

-25.8: Role of Shri Parvej Alam
+25.9.
+Role of Shri Parwej Alam